Everyone knows marketing goals are important.

 One, the competition is tight with growth hacking helping rockstar startups reach impressive heights.
 And two, you must know what you want, or you’ll be wandering without a destination while everyone else walks past you.

-However, for your marketing efforts to be successful, you need to set goals right away.
+However, for your marketing strategy to be successful, you need to set goals right away.

 Marketing goals are specific objectives defined in a marketing plan.